senturk20/FirstRepo/README.md

 # HelloWorld
 FirstRepo
-# yo
+# yo whats up
-hello this is senturk
+hello this is senturk20